edwardoughton/taddle/README.md

 - cluster_order.pkl
 - api_key.txt

-Copy those files/folders to the following locations:
+Copy those files/folders to the following locations, relative to root:
 - trained_model.pt -> model/trained_model.pt
-- LSMS/malawi_2016/ -> data/LSMS/malawi_2016
+- LSMS/malawi_2016/ -> LSMS/input/malawi
-- Nightlights/2013/ -> data/Nightlights/2013
+- Nightlights/2013/ -> LSMS/Nightlights/2013
 - api_key.txt -> api_key.txt (root of the repo)

 Finally, run `python scripts/create_ridge_models.py` to create the Ridge Regression models that will predict broadband demand.
 You can explore this and other aspects of the code in the `ipynb` folder.